ChelsieGonzales/Luna-Riding-the-Cycle-Waves/README.md

 By helping users manage and understand their cycles, Luna plays a small but meaningful role in supporting women’s health globally.

 ## IV.
 Instructions for running the program 💻
 Ready to start tracking your cycle with Luna?
-Here’s how you can get the app up and running on your computer:

-### 🛠️ Installation
-1. Clone the Repository
-2. Navigate the project Directory
-3. Compile the Java Files
-4. Run the Program

 ### 📖 User Manual
 **1. Getting Started**: When you run Luna for the first time, it will prompt you to provide your name.
 This name will personalize your experience.